Veterans Wishing To Purchase A Home In Grand Junction, Fruita, Palisade Or Grand Valley Area

 - Kitchen must be intact, and have a stove, vent hood or microwave, sink and faucets.
 If the dishwasher has been removed, it must be replaced.

-- Floors must be covered no exposed cement or subfloor.
+- Floors must be covered no exposed cement, subfloor or missing carpet.

 - Bathrooms must be intact, no missing toilets, tubs or sinks.

-- Windows cannot be broken or cracked and open and close correctly.
+- Windows cannot be broken or cracked and must open and close correctly.

-- Swimming pools musts be clean and equipment operational.
+- Swimming pools must be clean and equipment operational.

-- No foundation issues, cracks, settling and water ponding.
+- No foundation issues, cracks, settling or water ponding.

-- Roof must be in good condition, no missing shingles or exposed areas.
+- Roof must be in good condition, no missing shingles, damage or exposed areas.

-- No chipped or peeling paint on the outside or under the eaves.
+- No chipped or peeling paint on the outside, porches, doors and trim or under the eaves.